-- 7.)
+7.)
 Typical planning level costs carry contingencies of -30% to +50%.
-Opinion of costs will continue to be refined during subsequent phases - 8.)
-For those properties connecting via gravity, cost does not include gravity service connections from the building to the sewer stub in the street and abandonment of septic system (this cost is to be paid by the homeowner). - 9.)
-For those properties connecting via low pressure sewer, cost does not include abandonment of existing septic system or electrical upgrades that are ecessary to support the grinder pump - 10.)
-Total cost (-30% To 50%) does not include contingency of 25%
+Opinion of costs will continue to be refined during subsequent phases.

+8.)
+For those properties connecting via gravity, cost does not include gravity service connections from the building to the sewer stub in the street and abandonment of septic system (this cost is to be paid by the homeowner).

+9.)
+For those properties connecting via low pressure sewer, cost does not include abandonment of existing septic system or electrical upgrades that are necessary to support the grinder pump.